csuermann/node-red-contrib-virtual-smart-home/readme.md

 I dedicated endless hours to this project and really hope it adds value for you!
 Nothing is more rewarding to me than your feedback.
 So if you are a happy user, please
 - rate the 'virtual smart home' skill on the Alexa skill store
 - rate the 'virtual smart home' [Node-RED package](https://flows.nodered.org/node/node-red-contrib-virtual-smart-home)
-- mention this package in your next blog post / podcast / youtube
+- mention this package in your next blog post / podcast / YouTube
 - [donate](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=PJ37WU5S4NZ2E&source=url) a few bucks to help cover the infrastructure costs.

 __THANK YOU!__